NPR poll shows Biden's approval rating is up but there are warning signs for Democrats

 Confidence in elections wanes among not just Republicans

-Three-quarters of respondents said they have confidence in their state or local governments to run a fair and accurate election this November, the highest level since Biden's took office.
+Three-quarters of respondents said they have confidence in their state or local governments to run a fair and accurate election this November, the highest level since Biden took office.

 But there was a significant gap on this between Democrats and Republicans — 92% of Democrats said they had confidence, while 69% of Republicans said they did.
 (Three-quarters of independents also said so.)